wp-plugins/attachments-handler/readme.txt

 == Changelog ==

+= 1.0.5 =
+* NEW: add a notification with the number of errors

 = 1.0.4 =
 * BUG: correct the tab selection saving that does not work since the update of jQuery by WP
 * NEW: few enhancements in the framework